How Our Natural Dog Chews Are Made

 It All Starts With Local Ranchers and Cows

-At the moment all of our products are beef, primarily because Wyoming has a lot of cows.
-Most of our cows are raised on small family farms in southwest Wyoming.
+At the moment all of our products are beef, primarily because Wyoming, Utah and Idaho have a lot of cows.
+Most of our cows are raised on small family farms in Wyoming, Utah and Idaho.
 No factory farms here.
 The meat from these cows goes to local restaurants and family freezers.
-We’ve partnered with three butchers to take the hides, ears, and trachea to make dog chews.
-We pick them up each day to make sure that they stay fresh, and transport them to our facility, which is less than 30 minutes away from each butcher.
+We’ve partnered with multiple butchers to take the hides, ears, and trachea to make dog chews.
+We pick them up each day to make sure that they stay fresh, and transport them to our facility.

 Cleaning Them Up